Brave Buddies FAQ

 Here are answers to some of the most frequently asked questions about the Brave Buddies Program and what to expect if your child participates.

 Who is eligible to participate in Brave Buddies?

 Children diagnosed with selective mutism (SM) between the ages 3-12 years old are invited to join the Brave Buddies℠ program.
 Multi-day programs are open to current, former and new patients who have been determined to be eligible by the clinical team at the Child Mind Institute.

 Your child does not need to be a current or prior patient at the Child Mind Institute to participate in the Brave Buddies weeklong program.
 For new families, a screening appointment by video call with one of our clinical staff will help determine if Brave Buddies is appropriate for your child.

 Do you treat children older than 12?

-Yes, we absolutely do.
-Please call us to discuss the treatments we offer, which include traditional individual treatment, intensive treatments, and school consultations.
+Yes, we absolutely do; however, the Brave Buddies program is for children up to age 12.
+Please call us to discuss the treatments we offer, which include traditional individual treatment, intensive treatments, and school consultation.
 Our clinicians will develop a tailored treatment plan to address your child’s individual needs.